Cancer Data Trends 2024: Breast Cancer

 Sections

-Disclosures: This study was supported by the Jiangsu Provincial Medical Youth Talent and the Talents Program of Jiangsu Cancer Hospital, China.
+Disclosures: This study was supported by grants from the American Cancer Society and Royal College of Surgeons in Ireland - Medical University of Bahrain (RCSI-MUB Bahrain).
 The authors declared no conflicts of interest.

-Disclosures: This study was supported by the Jiangsu Provincial Medical Youth Talent and the Talents Program of Jiangsu Cancer Hospital, China.
+Disclosures: This study was supported by grants from the American Cancer Society and Royal College of Surgeons in Ireland - Medical University of Bahrain (RCSI-MUB Bahrain).
 The authors declared no conflicts of interest.

 Publications